Outdoor Learning and Play

 Active learning in the outdoor garden helps children to become attentive and motivated to learn.
 Observational skills can develop across the seasons as children learn to study leaves, flowers, seeds, roots and bulbs through first-hand experience.

-Magnifying glasses can be taken to the Sorting Table where different plants can be compared and contrasted.
+Magnifying glasses can be taken to the Sorting Table where different vegetation can be compared and contrasted.
 Pupils can draw scientific diagrams of the plants they have grown, developing an understanding of plant structure.

 Children will learn about the conditions plants need to grow and can set up their own investigations to gather evidence.
 They may decide to give the same plant species different amounts of light, water or fertiliser.

-Plants and flowers can be measured as they grow and leaves can be counted.
+Greenery can be measured as they grow and leaves can be counted.
 Pupils will begin to realise that every part of a plant has a job to do.

 A Bug Hotel allows children to observe insects throughout the school year.
-Pupils will be able to identify and name different species and will learn how to keep creatures safe whilst studying them.
+The Bug Hotel is fantastic for teaching children to identify and name different species and will learn how to keep creatures safe whilst studying them.

 In Geography lessons, children may compare the produce that they grow with items that can be grown in other parts of the world.
 Curriculum links can also be made to History topics, pupils could create their own Roman garden by learning how to grow herbs such as thyme, mint and basil.

-In Literacy lessons pupils can focus their learning around the school garden by reading nature themed stories and information on seed packets.
+In Literacy lessons pupils can focus their studying around the school garden by reading nature themed stories and information on seed packets.
 Instructions about how to grow produce can be written as well as letters to community members informing them about work undertaken in the outdoor area.
-A school garden can be a great stimulus for writing imaginatively which could include stories, riddles and poems.
-Reluctant writers may find the garden a meaningful source of inspiration when writing descriptions and recounts.

 Understanding Sustainability and Environmental Issues